What is a restorative approach to behaviour, relationships and conflict?

 Hackney is gaining a growing reputation nationally and internationally for its innovative work in restorative practice.
 Hackney’s work has been represented at conferences in Glasgow, Canada and Australia.
 We play host to a regular flow of visitors from Britain, Norway, the Netherlands, Germany, Australia and New Zealand.
 These are exciting times for Hackney and for restorative work.

 How can I find out more?

-Hackney Learning Trust continues to promote and support the implementation of Restorative Approaches in all schools and education settings.
+Hackney Education continues to promote and support the implementation of Restorative Approaches in all schools and education settings.
 If you are interested in engaging with restorative practice then please contact Paul Kelly.